permaweb/ao/servers/su/README.md

 In summary the SU + SU-R requirements are
 - A docker environment to run 2 different dockerfiles
 - A server pointing to port 9000
-- Ablity to define and modify secrect files availabe in the same path as the dockerfiles, .wallet.json and .schedulers.json
+- Ability to define and modify secret files available in the same path as the dockerfiles, .wallet.json and .schedulers.json
-- Environement variables available in the container.
+- Environment variables available in the container.
 - a postgresql database per node, defined with a database called "su" at the time of deployment.